INGEOTEC/EvoMSA/docs/source/index.rst

     >>> X = [x['text'] for x in D]
     >>> y = np.r_[[x['klass'] for x in D]]

 The text classifiers developed in the example are pre-trained models; therefore, the vocabulary and language are fixed.
-The vocabulary size is specified with the exponent in the parameter `voc_size_exponent`; the default is :math:`17`, and the language is defined in the parameter `lang` (default `'es'`).
+The vocabulary size (:math:`2^d`) is specified with the exponent :math:`d` in the parameter `voc_size_exponent`; the default is :math:`17`.
+The language is defined in the parameter `lang` (default `'es'`).
 The examples presented use as defaults the following.

 .. code-block:: python